andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AppendixA_ParametricModulation.rst

 Video
 *****

-For a demonstration of what parametric analysis in AFNI looks like, click here.
+For a demonstration of what parametric analysis in AFNI looks like, click `here <https://youtu.be/vF87n4kZxwU>`__.